October 7-11, 2019 - Global Health Section

 October 18, 2019 - Global Health Symposium

-This international health course is a two week course offered once a year as part of the University of Colorado School of Medicine Global Health Track.
-The first week of the course is the Global Health section of the course and the second week of the course is the Children in Disasters section.
+This international health course is a two-week training offered once a year as part of the University of Colorado School of Medicine Global Health Track.
+The first week of the course is the Global Health section and the second week of the course is the Disasters section.

 This course prepares its participants for international experiences and future global health work.
-This is an interactive training course which incorporates readings, lectures, small group problem based learning exercises, technical skill sessions and a disaster simulation exercise.
+The interactive training incorporates readings, lectures, small group problem based learning exercises, technical skill sessions, and a disaster simulation exercise.
+View the 2019 agenda

 Students will learn to diagnose and treat major tropical diseases, including malaria, dengue, typhoid, and intestinal parasites.